 Neue Heimat: Super Berliner-hipster, but a friend informed me they have really good jazz jams every Friday night.

-If you’re on a super speedy trip of European cities and don’t have much time, check out this awesome guide to getting the most out of Berlin in 48 hours by Make Time to See The World.
+If you’re on a super speedy trip to European cities and don’t have much time, check out this awesome guide to getting the most out of Berlin in 48 hours by Make Time to See The World.

 Check out this guide for more awesome alternative activities in Berlin…